Bake to the roots

 1. Prepare the spelt according to the package instructions – you can use the one that you boil with water or one you only heat up in the microwave.
 In the end, you need 5.3 oz.
 (150g) of spelt that has been cooked.
 Set aside.
 Peel and finely chop the onion and garlic.
 Wash the tomatoes, dry them, and cut them into quarters.
 Also set aside.

 3. Heat up a frying pan with about 2 tbsp. of olive oil and sauté the chopped onion and garlic.
 Add the vegan minced meat and cook until slightly browned.
 When everything has gotten some color, add the tomato paste and continue cooking a bit, then deglaze with the vegetable broth.
 Season well with oregano, salt, and pepper.
 Depending on the minced meat you might have to season less because some products are already heavily seasoned.
 Add the chopped tomatoes (and if you like some zucchini meat) and let everything simmer for 5 minutes.
-Add the cooked spelt and mix in.
+Add the cooked spelt and mix it in.

 4. Divide the filling among the hollowed-out zucchini and fill them generously.
 Sprinkle the zucchini boats with the cheese (substitute), drizzle with a little olive oil, and then bake for about 25-30 minutes.
 Place the zucchini boats on plates, sprinkle with some chopped parsley and serve with some hummus or a side salad as desired.

 1. Den Dinkel nach Packungsanleitung zubereiten – ihr könnt den nehmen, den man mit Wasser aufkocht, oder einen, den man in der Mikrowelle erwärmt.
-Am Ende braucht ihr 150g aufgeqollenen/gekochten Dinkel.
+Am Ende braucht ihr 150g aufgequollenen/gekochten Dinkel.
 Zur Seite stellen.
 Die Zwiebel und den Knoblauch schälen und fein hacken.
 Die Tomaten waschen, trocknen und dann vierteln.
 Ebenfalls zur Seite stellen.

 2. Den Ofen auf 200°C (390°F) Ober-/Unterhitze vorheizen.
 Ein Backblech leicht einfetten oder mit Backpapier auslegen.
 Die Zucchini waschen, trocknen und der Länge nach halbieren.
-Mit einem Löffel die Innereien entfernen und dabei einen kleinen Rand stehen lassen – etwa 1/2 cm.
+Mit einem Löffel die Innereien entfernen und dabei einen kleinen Rand stehen lassen – etwa 0,5cm.
 Auf das vorbereitete Blech setzen und zur Seite stellen.
 Ihr könnt einen Teil des Zucchini-Fleisches klein schneiden und später mit in die Füllung geben, wenn ihr wollt.

 4. Die Füllung dann auf die ausgehöhlten Zucchini verteilen – packt ruhig ordentlich was rein.
 Die Zucchini Boote mit dem Käse (-ersatz) bestreuen, mit etwas Olivenöl beträufeln und dann für etwa 25-30 Minuten backen.
 Die heißen Zucchiniboote auf Teller setzen, mit etwas gehackter Petersilie bestreuen und nach Belieben mit etwas Hummus oder einem Beilagensalat servieren.